 Year 1 Year 2 CHEM 101/102 and 161/163 MATH 113 (or 114), 115 BIOL 107/108 ★6 junior Arts option (ENGL 101 recommended).
-BIOCH 203/205 PHYS 100 and 101, or equivalent 6 in an approved Mathematical Science or Physical Science option 6 in an approved Science option 6 in an Arts option Year 3 Year 4 BIOCH 401 6 in Biochemistry (normally selected from BIOCH 410, 420, 430, or 441) CHEM 211/213 6 in an approved Science option ★6 in a senior Biochemistry (normally selected from BIOCH 410, 420, 430, or 441) ★15 in approved Science options ★9 in an option
+BIOCH 203/205 PHYS 100 and 101, or equivalent ★6 in an approved Mathematical Science or Physical Science option ★6 in an approved Science option ★6 in an Arts option

+BIOCH 401

+- ★6 in Biochemistry (normally selected from BIOCH 410, 420, 430, or 441) CHEM 211/213

+- ★6 in an approved Science option

+- ★6 in an Arts option

+- ★6 in a senior Biochemistry (normally selected from BIOCH 410, 420, 430, or 441)

+- ★15 in approved Science options

+- ★9 in an option

-- For information about new Biological Sciences courses, consult your Department advisor. - (2) Recommended Science options for second year include BIOL 207; MICRB 265; GENET 270 and 275 or other approved Sciences courses. - (3) Recommended Mathematical or Physical Science options include MATH 214 and 215; CHEM 271 and 273; PHYS 201; or other approved Mathematical or Physical Science courses. - (4) Other recommended Science options for third and fourth year include BIOCH 450, 455, 460; PHYS 201; MICRB 311 or 415; PHYSL 210 or other approved Science courses - (5) Students should consult the Department of Biochemistry regarding selecting options throughout the course of the program. - (6) Students must receive a grade of not less than 6.0 in BIOCH 203 and 205 and 5.0 in all other Biochemistry courses credited toward the minimal number required for the degree. - (7) ★6 in a junior English is required as one of the ★18 in Arts options within the Specialization in Biochemistry program. - (8) BIOCH 410, 420, 430, 441, 450, 455, and 460 are offered only in alternating years.
-Check the Registration Procedures book for those courses offered in the current year.
+- (1) For information about new Biological Sciences courses, consult your Department - (2) Recommended Science options for second year include BIOL 207; MICRB 265; GENET 270 and 275 or other approved Sciences courses - (3) Recommended Mathematical or Physical Science options include MATH 214 and 215; CHEM 271 and 273; PHYS 201; or other approved Mathematical or Physical - (4) Other recommended Science options for third and fourth year include BIOCH 450, 455, 460; PHYS 201; MICRB 311 or 415; PHYSL 210 or other approved Science courses. - (5) Students should consult the Department of Biochemistry regarding selecting options throughout the course of the program. - (6) Students must receive a grade of not less than 6.0 in BIOCH 203 and 205 and 5.0 in all other Biochemistry courses credited toward the minimal number required for the degree. - (7) ★6 in a junior English is required as one of the ★18 in Arts options within the Specialization in Biochemistry program. - (8) BIOCH 410, 420, 430, 441, 450, 455, and 460 are offered only in alternating years.
+Check the Registration Procedures book for those courses offered in the current

-163.3 Biological Sciences
+Biological Sciences 163.3

-All students in Honors and Specialization programs in Biological Science take a common core of courses in the first and second years.
-Thereafter, they follow the course sequence of one of eight areas of concentration in either Honors or Specialization in Biological Sciences identified in §\$163.3.4 and 163.3.5.
+The Honors and Specialization programs formerly offered in the Biological Sciences Department were replaced with the programs below, effective Fall/ Winter 1996/97.
+All students in Honors and Specialization programs in Biological Science now take a common core of courses in the first and second years.
+Thereafter, they follow the course sequence of one of eight areas of concentration in either Honors or Specialization in Biological Sciences identified in §§163.3.4 and 163.3.5.
 Students must declare an area of concentration and follow the appropriate course sequence.
 The title of the area of concentration will appear on their degree.
-Specific course requirements of Honors students: BIOL 499, a directed research project, is required for Honors students.
-The research project must be conducted on a topic appropriate to the student's area of concentration.
-BIOL 499 is a recommended option for Specialization students.

-The Department of Biological Sciences offered programs in Honors and Specialization in Invertebrate Biology and Systematics and Evolution until 1998/99.
-Effective September 1999, these programs were replaced with Animal Biology and Evolutionary Biology, respectively.
-Students who began the old programs before 1999 may complete the programs if there has been no break in attendance.
-These students should consult the 1998/99 edition of the Calendar for program details.
-Students entering the Biological Sciences programs in September 1999 and thereafter will be admitted to the new programs.
+The Department of Biological Sciences offered programs in Honors and Specialization in Botany, Cell Biotechnology, Entomology, Environmental Biology, Genetics, Microbiology, and Zoology until 1995/96.
+Effective September 1996, these programs were no longer available.
+Students who began the old programs before 1996 may complete the programs if there has been no break in attendance.
+These students should consult the 1995/96 edition of the Calendar for program details.
+Students entering the Biological Sciences programs in September 1996 and thereafter are admitted to the new programs.